CAVEconnectome/CAVEclient/docs/guide/framework.rst

 Framework Client: One client for all services
 =============================================

-The Dynamic Annotation Framework consists of a number of different services, each with a specific set of tasks that it can perform through REST endpoints.
+The CAVE Framework consists of a number of different services, each with a specific set of tasks that it can perform through REST endpoints.
 The FrameworkCleint is designed to ease programmatic interaction